tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-## Mapping Business Requirements to Data Visualizations and ML Tasks

 ### Business Requirement 1

 The study should include analysis on: